GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 Land cover is the observed physical cover on the Earth's surface including trees, shrubs, grasses, soils, exposed rocks, water bodies, plantations, crops, and built structures.
 An Australia-wide land cover product provides an understanding of how the different parts of the environment change and interrelate.
 Earth observation data recorded consistently over a period of time allows the observation of the state of land cover at a specific time and also the way that land cover changes by comparison between times.

+## Use constraints

+DEA Land Cover is appropriate to use at the national scale where other more detailed information on land cover is not available.
+Where DEA Land Cover's data conflicts with state or local datasets, those datasets should be considered authoritative.

+% ## Access constraints

 ## What this product offers

 DEA Land Cover provides annual land cover classifications for Australia using the Food and Agriculture Organisation's (FAO) Land Cover Classification System (LCCS) taxonomy Version 2 (Di Gregorio and Jansen, 1998; 2005).